-During 2022, Convex conducted an assessment to determine how climate change is expected to influence Convex's risk from climate-related perils and other sources of physical risk over a shorter term time frame than is typically considered in climate studies.
+Convex conducted a deep dive assessment in 2022 (Project Berlin) to determine how climate change is expected to influence Convex's risk from climate-related perils and other sources of physical risk over a shorter term time frame than is typically considered in climate studies.
 This project involved reviewing the latest scientific research on the impact of climate change on natural hazards.
 One of the insights from this project was a range of projections for the changes in the median frequency and intensity of natural hazards which were used to derive confidence intervals around the potential changes.
 These intervals gave a basis upon which to perform stress testing, as Convex can assume various extreme scenarios by taking the changes at the upper and lower bounds, and assessing the impact on the losses from natural perils.

-The findings from this assessment have given Convex some comfort that the near term effect of climate change on hazard rates will not cause a material impact to the losses from natural catastrophe perils.
-In 2023, Convex plans to formalise stress testing using these inputs by modelling the impact on actual losses more precisely.
+The findings from this assessment have given Convex some comfort that the near term effect of climate change on hazard rates is not expected to cause a material impact to losses from natural catastrophe perils.
 The more significant insight from the hazard projections is the range of uncertainty around potential changes.
-Frequency is increasing at the upper bound and the increase in the median number of events by 2027 could be significant.
-However at the lower bound frequency is decreasing.
+Notably in the case of wind perils, frequency is increasing at the upper bound however at the lower bound frequency is decreasing.
 Therefore any assumption on changes in number of events and loss impact is highly uncertain.

 The assessment also identified US Wildfire and both US and EU Flood as additional areas of focus for stress testing, as the losses from these hazards are highly dependent on the interaction with the built environment which can change dynamically and has significant local nuance which is not well captured by vendor models.
-Therefore, a more detailed understanding of downside exposure to these perils will also be explored in 2023 via deterministic stress testing.
-During 2023, transition and litigation risk stress testing will be undertaken and is likely to follow a similar approach to physical risk, where Convex will explore the risk in more depth first to develop reasonable assumptions on which to base stress testing.
+Therefore, a more detailed understanding of downside exposure to these perils is a focus of continued analysis.